Friendshao/Friendshao.github.io/docs/meetings.md

 **The Format**

-0. General news (less than 5 mins)
+0. General news (less than 5 minutes)
-0. Paper presentation (about 45 mins including discussions)
+0. Paper presentation (about 1 hour)
 0. Updates on projects (indefinite time; those who are not involved are free to leave)